CryptoSmite Unenrollment Exploit

 Website Blog GitHub Discord Source

-The kernel version of your Chromebook must end with a 0, 1, or 2 to perform this exploit.
+The kernel version of your Chromebook must end with 0, 1, or 2 to perform this exploit.

 An unenrollment exploit that uses stateful files to unenroll.